CGA1123/shed/ruby/README.md

 (`Shed::RackMiddleware` and `Shed::FaradayMiddleware`).

-For `rails` apps making use of `ActiveRecord` to manage database connections, `Shed::ActiveRecord` implements support for `PostgreSQL` and `MySQL2` connection adapters to respect deadlines/timeouts set by `Shed` (see documentation for these modules for limitations).
+For `rails` apps making use of `ActiveRecord` to manage database connections, `Shed::ActiveRecord::Adapter` implements support for checking `Shed.ensure_time_left!` before making any query to the database.
+This does _not_ currently implement support for propagating `Shed.time_left_ms` to the database query itself, yet.